Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/vaultwarden-organizations.rst

    .. figure:: /_static/images/services/vaultwarden/confirm-user.png
       :width: 60%

 #.
 You will be presented with a fingerprint phrase.
-The new member can verify this phrase inside their own dashboard.
-But because you are self-hosting and adding users manually, you can just click "Confirm".
+The new member can verify this phrase inside their own dashboard, but because you are self-hosting and adding users manually, you can just click "Confirm".

    .. figure:: /_static/images/services/vaultwarden/verify-user.png
       :width: 60%